tinymce/tinymce-docs/developer-guide/plugins-toolbar-menu-controls.md

 ## preview

-// This plugin adds the following controls:

-// toolbar controls

-// menu controls
+// adds menu control (under View menu)

+// adds toolbar control

-This plugin adds a preview button to TinyMCE, pressing the button opens a popup showing the current content.
-Installation Instructions
+This plugin adds a preview button to TinyMCE.
+Pressing the button opens a popup showing the current content.

 **Type:** `String`